Classic Carrot Cake

 Instructions

-• Preheat oven to 350 degrees.
+• Preheat oven to 350 degrees Fahrenheit (175 degrees Celsius).
 Line the bottoms of two 9-inch round baking pans with parchment paper, then spray or butter/flour the bottom and sides.
 Set aside.

-• In a medium size mixing bowl whisk together the flour, baking powder, baking soda, salt, cinnamon, ginger, nutmeg and cloves.
+• In a medium-sized mixing bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, ginger, nutmeg, and cloves.
 Set aside.

-• With mixing speed on low, carefully add dry ingredients along with the coconut, pecans and raisins (if desired).
+• With the mixing speed on low, carefully add dry ingredients along with the coconut, pecans, and raisins (if using).
 Mix until a few dry streaks remain.

-• Place in the oven and bake for 30-35 minutes or until a cake tester (or toothpick) inserted into center of cake comes out with just a few little moist crumbs on it.
-Make sure not to over-bake the cake or you'll end up with a dry crumb.
-Remove from the oven and allow to cool in the pans for 15 minutes before inverting onto a wire rack to cool completely.
+• Place in the oven and bake for 30–35 minutes or until a cake tester (or toothpick) inserted into the center of the cake comes out with a few moist crumbs.
+Avoid overbaking.
+Remove from the oven and allow to cool in the pans for 15 minutes before inverting onto a wire cooling rack to cool completely.

-• Meanwhile to prepare the cream cheese frosting, using the paddle attachment cream the butter, vanilla and salt for 2 minutes or until light and fluffy.
-With mixing speed on low gradually add the powdered sugar, beat until it forms a thick paste.
-Add cream cheese and mix on the lowest speed possible for 1-2 minutes, then STOP!
+• Meanwhile, prepare the cream cheese frosting: Using the paddle attachment, cream the butter, vanilla, and salt for 2 minutes or until light and fluffy.
+With mixing speed on low, gradually add the powdered sugar, beating until it forms a thick paste.
+Add cream cheese and mix on the lowest speed for 1–2 minutes.
 Chill for 30 minutes.

 • Frost cooled cake layers and garnish with additional toasted pecans, if desired.
 Chill for 30 minutes before serving.